Community crime prevention: Communities That Care

 Communities That Care (CTC) is a crime prevention system aimed at diverting youth from delinquent behavior through an enhanced focus and assessment of risk and protective factors.
 The system was developed by Dr. J. David Hawkins and Dr. Richard F. Catalano.
 The mission is to underpin strong social bonds with family, school and the community by providing youth with opportunities, valuable skill sets and meaningful recognition.
 Strong social bonds motivate youth to adopt the healthy standards for behavior.
 The core of CTC is the social development strategy that identifies and reinforces vital protective factors which steer youth away from delinquency and ultimately promote positive youth development.
 Through a public health approach, CTC helps communities identify risk factors and the necessary resources to successfully address the underlying issues facing youth throughout the community.
-CTC has been effective in producing favorable reductions in youth delinquency- specifically alcohol & tobacco use and overall crime & violence.
+CTC has been effective in producing favorable reductions in youth delinquency- specifically alcohol and tobacco use and overall crime and violence.

-The 5-phase CTC process uses an early intervention and prevention framework to guide communities towards identifying and understanding their local needs, setting priorities, and implementing tested effective strategies to address those needs.
+The five-phase CTC process uses an early intervention and prevention framework to guide communities towards identifying and understanding their local needs, setting priorities, and implementing tested effective strategies to address those needs.